Happy Matariki everyone!

 In the Māori language Matariki is both the name of the Pleiades star cluster and also of the season of its first rising in late May or early June—taken as the beginning of the new year.
 Similar words occur in most Polynesian languages, deriving from Proto-Polynesian *mataliki, meaning minute, small, and the use of the term for the Pleiades constellation is also ancient and has been reconstructed to Eastern Oceanic ( taken from Wikipedia)

-Events to celebrate this New Year (June/July 2013) are being held around New Zealand over this next month … see this link for more information
+Events to celebrate this New Year are being held around New Zealand over this month.

-In Wellington, the Carter Observatory (at the top of the Cable Car) has a full programme to mark this annual event, including a ‘family day’.
-Check out the Carter’s calendar programme here.
+In Wellington, the Carter Observatory (at the top of the Cable Car) often has a full programme to mark this annual event, including a ‘family day’.